Envoy says Russian diplomats in U.S. are threatened, enticed by FBI

 "Agents from U.S. security services are hanging around outside the Russian embassy, handing out CIA and FBI phone numbers, which can be called to establish contact."

-The CIA, the FBI, the Office of the Director of National Intelligence and the U.S. State Department did not immediately return messages seeking comment.
+CIA and the FBI declined comment.
+The Office of the Director of National Intelligence and the U.S. State Department did not immediately return messages seeking comment.

 The Russian ambassador to Poland was doused in a red substance on Monday by people protesting against the war.